energyaspects/long-term-gdp-model/README.md

 * `max_d=2` - The order of first-differencing shouldn't exceed 2.
 * `with_intercept=True` - Force the model to include an intercept term.
 This is essential to replicate EViews behaviour.
 * `seasonal=False` - The data is SA-adjusted, so no seasonal adjustment is needed.
-* `stepwise=False` - if True, with_intercept is reset to 'auto' to selectively change it to `False` in the presence of certain differencing conditions.
+* `stepwise=False` - If True, with_intercept is reset to 'auto' to selectively change it to `False` in the presence of certain differencing conditions.